Montana-Media-Arts/120_CreativeCoding1-Fall2020/modules/week-7/_posts/2017-01-10-using-other-stylesheets.md

 </html>
 ```

 Take a look at the `href` attribute in the `link` tag at the top inside the `head` tag.
 It points to what is called a CDN.
 CDN stands for **Content Delivery Network** There are some benefits to using these.
 Your CSS is always up to date whenever the author updates it.
-However, you must be online to apply this style.
+However, it only works if you are online to apply this style.
 So, if you need an offline application, you may want to use a local copy.

 ## Local Copy